texfaq/texfaq.github.io/FAQ-alternatives.md

 The use of (La)TeX-like syntax is seen in some, though not all, of these.

-The projects listed here are entirely distinct from TeX or its derivatives (they are not ''TeX-like'' programs).
+The projects listed here are entirely distinct from TeX or its derivatives (they are not "TeX-like" programs).

-[Patoline](http://patoline.org/) is a typesetting system written in OCaml and using a mix of TeX-like syntax and ''escape'' to OCaml to provide typesetting control.
+[Patoline](http://patoline.org/) is a typesetting system written in OCaml and using a mix of TeX-like syntax and "escape" to OCaml to provide typesetting control.
 Patoline aims for a module design, and fast numerical processing.

 [SILE](http://sile-typesetter.org/) is a typesetting system written in Lua and